Student Spotlight: Miguel Marino

 “I got involved because I wanted to meet new people and improve my leadership skills,” he said.
 “I participated in many clubs, but the Latino Ethnic Awareness Association (LEAA) and the Student Leadership Council were the most influential.
 To my surprise, getting involved not only provided me with social interaction but also helped me discover a passion for communication, leadership and higher education.
 Opening myself to new experiences helped me realize that higher education is where my heart and mind can work together.
 I would like to thank Student Life for doing a great job with student development and retention.”

 Although he earned his Associate in Arts degree, Marino didn’t leave College of DuPage.
-He found work at the College while continuing his education, earning a bachelor’s in Communications at Robert Morris.
-He is now pursuing a master’s degree in Management in Higher Education Administration, also from Robert Morris.
+He found work at the College while continuing his education, earning a bachelor’s degree in Communications and a master’s degree in Management in Higher Education Administration from Robert Morris.

 “As an employee of COD, I was able to keep up with what was happening around the institution,” he said.
 “I was part of committees and tasks forces and I supported the mission of the Diversity and Inclusion office and the Latino Outreach Center.
 I was also a member of the Accreditation Task Force.”